 There was no issue too taboo to "stat."
-After the winter of 2012, in the mayor's fifth term, complaints to 311 for rat sightings jumped 65 percent in a year.
-67 Curtatone quickly tasked SomerStat with leading an effort to control the rodent population, which helped convene the RAT, made up of analysts, public health professionals, and staff from the inspectional services department and DPW.
+After the winter of 2012, in the mayor's fifth term, complaints to 311 for rat sightings jumped 65 percent in a year.67 Curtatone quickly tasked SomerStat with leading an effort to control the rodent population, which helped convene the RAT, made up of analysts, public health professionals, and staff from the inspectional services department and DPW.
 The team used 311 and health inspection data to map high-complaint areas and found the hotspots aligned with food supplies.
-Armed with this data, RAT encouraged city inspectors to increase trash citations and lobbied for more inspection staff.
-68 SomerStat also analyzed the city's trash output based on tonnage data and observations of random streets on trash day, and this supported a decision to purchase uniform sixty-four-gallon trash cans for every residence to reduce overflowing bins.
-69 rodent data to "an excellent counterfactual": Boston.
-"After implementing our new programs," Hadley wrote, "calls dropped by an estimated 40 percent."
+Armed with this data, RAT encouraged city inspectors to increase trash citations and lobbied for more inspection staff.68 SomerStat also analyzed the city's trash output based on tonnage data and observations of random streets on trash day, and this supported a decision to purchase uniform sixty-four-gallon trash cans for every residence to reduce overflowing bins.69

 Curtatone said in a statement posted to the city's website, "These new initiatives . . . will allow us to tackle this problem from nearly every angle.
-With the participation of the community, Somerville will lead the way in municipal integrated pest management."
-While Hadley was the first to admit that they did not have a control group with which to compare the results, he did compare Somerville's
+With the participation of the community, Somerville will lead the way in municipal integrated pest management."70 While Hadley was the first to admit that they didn't have a control group with which to compare the results, he did compare Somerville's rodent data to "an excellent counterfactual": Boston.71 "After implementing our new programs," Hadley wrote, "calls dropped by an estimated 40 percent."72

 By 2019, the city had created an environmental health coordinator position within Health and Human Services tasked with using data to control rodents.
-Biologist Georgianna Silveira filled the role, which she said was sometimes described as the "rat czar."
-Over two years, she had run two rat studies, one on lethally trapping rats (where she found a relationship between multiple trash violation tickets and rats) and one on the effect of construction sites on rat activity using motion cameras.
+Biologist Georgianna Silveira filled the role, which she said was sometimes described as the "rat czar."73 Over two years, she had run two rat studies, one on lethally trapping rats (where she found a relationship between multiple trash violation tickets and rats) and one on the effect of construction sites on rat activity using motion cameras.
 "Everyone's interested in rat data," she said.
 "Honestly, these can be highly charged emotional situations.
 Sometimes people just want someone to listen and care.
 There's no one-size-fits-all solution."